GEEGABYTE1/StellarPython/README.md

-# Stellar
+# Stellar 🪐

-Note: This program is being ran on a testnet for beta reasons.
+ A Fully-Functional Python program to interact with the Stellar Network.

+# Creating an Account

+# Creating Transactions

+# Receiving Transactions

+# Stellar-Network Tokens